 - Connect your router to a mechanical wall timer.
 Just set the timer to cut off power to your router and turn it back on according to your schedule.
 Mechanical wall timers emit zero radiation.

 - If you need to prevent your older children from simply removing the mechanical wall timer, you can log into your router software and set a timer with a password.
 Your children may not like this, but it reduces everyone’s exposure to radiation.
 This may be the best way to handle the problem during pregnancy.
 Just Google look up “how to set schedule on (your router name here)” and follow instructions.

 Of course, if you go wired, you don’t have to worry about timers for wireless.

-Whatever you do, get an EMF meter
+Get an EMF meter

 Let’s suppose you get a router guard and you want to know how much good it is doing in your baby’s nursery.
 Or you want to find the very best location for your baby’s crib to minimize radiation exposure.

 You will need a model that measures RF radiation (not all of them do).